-10. Front Suspension

-- a.
+- b.
+Handlebars must be made of steel, aluminum, titanium or another material approved by the AMA.
+Repaired, cracked or broken handlebars are prohibited.
+Handlebar mounts may be altered. - c.
+Control levers must have ball ends at least a half inch in diameter. - d.
+ATVs must be fitted with a self-closing throttle. - 10.
+Front Suspension - a.
 Front suspension must be adequate in strength and size for the ATV and its use. - b.
-Fender brackets may be removed. - A steering damper may be fitted in all types of competition.

-Except for ATVs used in hillclimb, gas tank capacity must be between 5 liters (1.32 gallons) and 24 liters
+Fender brackets may be removed. - A steering damper may be fitted in all types of competition. - 11.
+Gas Tanks - a.
+Except for ATVs used in Hillclimb, gas tank capacity must be between 5 liters (1.32 gallons) and 24 liters (6.34 gallons).

-- (6.34 gallons).
 The gas tank must be manufactured and mounted in a safe and workmanlike manner. - b.
-Leaking gas tanks or fittings, as well as temporary makeshift repairs, are prohibited. - Commercially produced auxiliary tanks may be used.
+Leaking gas tanks or fittings, as well as temporary makeshift repairs, are prohibited. - c.
+Commercially produced auxiliary tanks may be used.
 Seat tanks are prohibited unless originally supplied by the manufacturer. - d.
-Gas tank vent lines must have a device that prevents gasoline from escaping.

-- The front fender and the rear portion of the rear fender may be removed, or special fenders may be fitted.
-However, any special fenders must be mounted securely and safely. - Rear fenders must extend at least to a vertical line drawn through the rear axle. - c.
+Gas tank vent lines must have a device that prevents gasoline from escaping. - 12.
+Fenders - The front fender and the rear portion of the rear fender may be removed, or special fenders may be fitted.
+However, any special fenders must be mounted securely and safely. - b.
+Rear fenders must extend at least to a vertical line drawn through the rear axle. - c.
 The addition of streamlined parts, shells, housings, air foils, wings or other devices intended solely for the purpose of streamlining are prohibited. - d.
-All glass must be covered or taped on ATVs.

-- A guard must completely enclose the primary drive.
-(The countershaft sprocket and primary back drive aren't considered parts of the primary drive.) - A rear chain guard isn't required.
+All glass must be covered or taped on ATVs. - 13.
+Chain Guards - A guard must completely enclose the primary drive.
+(The countershaft sprocket and primary back drive aren't considered parts of the primary drive.) - b.
+A rear chain guard isn't required.

+14. Exhaust System

 - a.
 The exhaust system must be securely attached together and to the frame, and must remain inside of the riders' legs, either above or below the bottom frame rail, and not extending past the upper frame rail or beyond the grab bar when sitting on the ATV and must remain so until the end of the event. - b.
-The discharge end of an exhaust system may not extend past the rear edge of the back tire, nor point so that it creates dust or interferes with the vision of another rider. - When required, spark arresters shall remain in place throughout the event. - d.
-Sound Limits and Procedures are in Appendix 5.2.

-- Re-capped or retreaded tires are prohibited. - No rubber or metal studs (or foreign materials) may be added to the tire tread. - c.
+The discharge end of an exhaust system may not extend past the rear edge of the back tire, nor point so that it creates dust or interferes with the vision of another rider. - c.
+When required, spark arresters shall remain in place throughout the event. - d.
+Sound Limits and Procedures are in Appendix 5.2. - 15.
+Tires - a.
+Re-capped or retreaded tires are prohibited. - b.
+No rubber or metal studs (or foreign materials) may be added to the tire tread. - c.
 No paddle tires may be used. - d.
-No liquid may be used as primary tire filler.

-- All ATVs in competition must have a vertical number plate mounted to the front bumper and a rear grab rail number plate. - b.
+No liquid may be used as primary tire filler. - 16.
+Number Plates - a.
+All ATVs in competition must have a vertical number plate mounted to the front bumper and a rear grab rail number plate. - b.
 Numbers shall be a minimum of 6-inch blocked numbers (no shading or outlining).
 The number plates and numbers shall be of contrasting colors, clear, legible and have a professional appearance.
 All numbers must be the same. - c.
 The number plates shall not be mounted to the handlebars for safety. - d.
 Wood or metal number plates are not permitted. - e.
-It is recommended that the rider put his number on back of his/her jersey or chest protector.
+It is recommended that the rider put their number on back of their jersey or chest protector.